-In WordPress, you can upload media files and attach to your post.
+In WordPress, you can upload media files and attach them to your post.
 But there is the limit of the maximum upload size.
-This depends on the upload limit provided by your web host.
+This depends on the upload limit added by your web host.
 Few hosts only allow as low as 1 MB file size.
-This size is sufficient if your blog does not need high quality images or videos.
-But what if you want to increase file upload size limit?
-In this post, we are adding few ways of increasing max upload file size limit in WordPress.
+This size is sufficient if your blog does not need high-quality images or videos.
+But what if you want to increase the file upload size limit?
+In this post, we are adding a few ways of increasing the max upload file size limit in WordPress.

-These methods may not work for few web hosts.
-If you are unable to resolve problem after following given ways, you will have to contact your web hosting provider.
+These methods may not work for a few web hosts.
+If you are unable to resolve the problem after following all the given ways, you will have to contact your web hosting provider.
 Good web hosts like Hostgator and BlueHost will provide good customer support.

 1. Functions.php Method

 Use the three lines given below and add them at the top of functions.php file.
 And then try uploading large files in your WordPress blog.

 @ini_set( 'upload_max_size' , '64M' ); @ini_set( 'post_max_size', '64M'); @ini_set( 'max_execution_time', '300' );

 You can also try the htaccess method.
 You only need to add given lines in the .htaccess file.
 It can be found in the root directory.
 Be sure to take the backup of this file before doing any changes.
 If you are unable to find this file in the root directory, show hidden files.